Mohammad-W-Momani/GeekBooks/README.md

 mysql -u root <"schemas.sql" -p
  ```
  ### The second step
->Go into back-end and front-end directories, then instal packge-json by running this command
+>Go into back-end and front-end directories, then install packge-json by running this command

 ```bash
 npm i